Victoria Quirino-Gonzalez: Later years

 She was silently but actively involved in supporting social causes in her later years.
-Her grandchildren include Victoria Álvarez de Toledo y González, María Álvarez de Toledo y González, and Lucía Álvarez de Toledo y González, daughters of her own daughter María Victoria González Quiríno and Manuel Álvarez de Toledo y Mencos (the Marqués de Miraflores, V Duque de Zaragoza, XIII Conde de los Arcos, three times a Grandee of Spain).
+Her grandchildren include Victoria Álvarez de Toledo y González, María Álvarez de Toledo y González, and Lucía Álvarez de Toledo y González, daughters of her own daughter María Victoria González Quiríno and Spanish nobleman Manuel Álvarez de Toledo y Mencos, the 5th Duke of Zaragoza, 13th Count of Los Arcos, Marquis of Miraflores, and three times a Grandee of Spain.

 Death

-Victoria died on November 29, 2006, at the age of 75.
+Victoria died on November 29, 2006, at the age of 75 in Amsterdam, Netherlands.